-Experimental results on vibrational polaritons have opened a number of fundamental questions that stimulated the interest of the theoretical community\cite{Groenhof2018,Ribeiro2018a,Hernandez2019,Triana2020,Herrera2020,Fischer2020,Triana2021,Li2021,Wang2021,Fischer2022a,Mandal2022,Gomez2023}, including the role of dissipative effects in the cavity, the importance of dark states and the role of relaxation processes such as intramolecular vibrational relaxation.
-For individual molecules, vibrational polaritons have been extensively studied using model potentials such as Morse potentials \cite{Groenhof2018,Hernandez2019,Triana2020,Fischer2020,Triana2021,Li2021} or symmetric double-well potentials\cite{Fischer2020,Fischer2022b}.
-Rovibrational polaritons have also been explored by including two cavity modes with orthogonal polarisation,\cite{Fischer2022a} and particular interest for the possibilities offered by multi-mode cavities have recently emerged.\cite{George2016, Balasubrahmaniyam2021,Mandal2023} The case of an assembly of confined molecules interacting with each other was also studied, and the importance of dark states on the properties of the polaritonic states was specifically emphasized.\cite{Ulusoy2019,Herrera2020,Mandal2022,Gomez2023} However, and with the exception of very recent efforts on polyatomic molecules fully treated at an ab initio level of electronic structure,\cite{Schnappinger:2023aa,Schnappinger:2023ab} most theoretical studies have relied on quite simplified and low dimensional models of the molecular systems used in experiments.
+The experimental results on vibrational polaritons have opened a number of fundamental questions that stimulated the interest of the theoretical community,\cite{Groenhof2018,Ribeiro2018a,Hernandez2019,Triana2020,Herrera2020,Fischer2020,Triana2021,Li2021,Wang2021,Fischer2022a,Mandal2022,Gomez2023} aimed at clarifying the role of dissipative effects in the cavity, the importance of dark states and the role of relaxation processes such as intramolecular vibrational relaxation.
+For {single} molecules, vibrational polaritons have been extensively studied using model potentials such as Morse potentials \cite{Groenhof2018,Hernandez2019,Triana2020,Fischer2020,Triana2021,Li2021} or symmetric double-well potentials.\cite{Fischer2020,Fischer2022b} Rovibrational polaritons have also been explored by including two cavity modes with orthogonal polarisation,\cite{Fischer2022a} and particular interest for the possibilities offered by multi-mode cavities have recently emerged.\cite{George2016, Balasubrahmaniyam2021,Mandal2023} The case of an assembly of confined molecules interacting with each other was also studied, and the importance of dark states on the properties of the polaritonic states was specifically emphasized.\cite{Ulusoy2019,Herrera2020,Mandal2022,Gomez2023} However, and with the exception of very recent efforts {to treat polyatomic molecules fully coupled to the cavity at an \textit{ab initio} level using cavity Born-Oppenheimer models,}\cite{Schnappinger:2023aa,Schnappinger:2023ab} most theoretical studies have relied on quite simplified and low dimensional models of the molecular systems used in experiments.
 Such approaches notably struggle to take into account the effects of the environment and the interaction mechanisms between polaritons.